 The Appalachian State University Mathematics and Science Education Center came into existence in early 1985 as one of the centers in the North Carolina Mathematics and Science Education Network (NC-MSEN).
 During the most recent state budget crisis, the centralized coordinating office of NC-MSEN was dissolved in August of 2010.
-In addition to ASU, regional centers in the UNC system that are still active are UNC-Charlotte, UNC-Wilmington, East Carolina University, and NC State University.
+In addition to Appalachian, regional centers in the UNC system that are still active are UNC-Charlotte, UNC-Wilmington, East Carolina University, and NC State University.
 The goals of the Centers are to:

 - Increase the quality and quantity of mathematics and science teachers in North Carolina Public Schools;

 - Strengthen instruction in mathematics and science in grades K-12;